SSH on Unix

 ~/.ssh/id_rsa , just typing

 prompt you for your passphrase:

 $ ssh-add Enter passphrase for ~/.ssh/id_rsa: Identity added: ~/.ssh/id_rsa (~/.ssh/id_rsa)

-From now on ssh will get your private key from the ssh-agent cache without requiring you to enter the passphrase.
+ssh will get your private key from the ssh-agent cache without requiring you to enter the passphrase.

-Note that agent forwarding should only be used to connect to sites where you trust the people with root privilege: anyone with root privileges on the site you are connecting to can use the forwarded agent socket to authenticate other connections 'as you' using any of the private keys in the cache.
+Note that agent forwarding should only be used to connect to sites where you trust the people with root privilege: anyone with root privileges on the site you are connecting to can use the forwarded agent socket to authenticate other connections as you, using any of the private keys in the cache.